ClausKlein/cmake-example-component-lib/README.md

 the `all` directory that will create a single build for all subprojects.
 Use this as the main directory for best IDE support.

-> I see you are using `GLOB` to add source files in CMakeLists.txt.
+> I see you are using `GLOB` to add source files in `CMakeLists.txt`.
 Isn't that evil?

 Glob is considered bad because any changes to the source file structure [might not be automatically